 Practice makes perfect

 It’s likely that you won’t be a networking pro after attending just a couple of events.
-Persevere and take advantage of every opportunity that comes your way by attending events near you including lunches, CPD lectures or industry seminars.
+Persevere and take advantage of every opportunity that comes your way by attending events near you including lunches or industry seminars.

 Dress the part